 3 main paint that you should consider from Golden in Golden Open Acrylics, Golden Heavy Body, and Golden Fluid Acrylics.

-Golden Open Acrylic Paint
+Golden Open Acrylic Paint – slow-drying acrylic paint

 Golden Open Acrylic Paint | $24.63 – $37.51

 Golden Open Acrylic Paint has a unique feature that NO acrylic paint has: they stay open (you can paint and they will be still wet) for up to 1 hour!
-It is artist-grade paint, great for Plein air, and can be used with natural bristles.
-Each tube has an opacity mark and details about lightfastness.
+In simple words they dry really slow.

 Golden Open Acrylics have 3 types of paint sets: Modern colors (sets of 6 or 8 tubes), Traditional colors (set of 6), and Landscape sets (8 tubes + thinner).
 All colors can be also purchased individually (from $7.41).